Roman Cyprus: Nea Paphos (New Paphos)

 Imperial cults were not the only way in which Paphos showed its devotion to the empire.
-In fact, Paphos created a calendar, called either the Imperial or Cypriot calendar, sometime between 21 and 12 BC.
-This was done to praise Augustus and the Imperial family.
-It is likely that the calendar was created in 15 BC when the emperor provided funds to rebuild the city after a large earthquake.
+Paphos created a calendar, called either the imperial or Cypriot calendar, sometime between 21 and 12 BC.
+This was done to praise Augustus and the imperial family.
+It is likely that the calendar was created in 15 BC when Augustus provided funds to rebuild the city after a large earthquake.
 Although it originated in Paphos, it quickly grew popular and dominated the western and northern areas of Cyprus, and perhaps the southern coast as well.
 However, it was not the only calendar used throughout the island.
-The other was the Egyptian calendar used in Salamis, a city who remained loyal to her Egyptian past rather than the empire.
+The other was the Egyptian calendar used in Salamis, a city that remained loyal to its Egyptian past rather than the empire.
 Paphos was also given several titles under various emperors.
-After it was damaged by an earthquake in 15 BC, it received financial aid from the Augustus and the title "Augusta."
+In 15 BC in addition to providing funds, Augustus granted the city the title "Augusta."
 The additional name of Flavia, which Paphos bore in Caracalla's reign (Paphos Augusta Claudia Flavia), was evidently added as a result of the rebuilding of the city under the Flavians after it suffered from another earthquake.
 It was at this time that the mint was transferred from Syrian Antioch to Paphos.
 These silver coins, however, were short lived.
-The city was given the title of "Claudia" in A.D.
-66. Paphos was also the favorite city of Cicero, a prominent Roman orator and politician.
+The city was given the title of "Claudia" in 66 AD.
+Paphos was also the favorite city of Cicero, a prominent Roman orator and politician.

-The Koinon was a confederation of the various Cypriot cities that maintained political and religious power over Cyprus.
-Acting as a representative body for all of Cyprus' cities, the Koinon was likely founded at Palaiaphos because the Temple of Aphrodite located there hosted a number of religious festivities which attracted Cypriots from all corners of the island.
-By the end of the Roman period, the Koinon had gained the power to mint its own coins, bestow honorary titles on important individuals (including erecting statues), determine games and other religious events, and even control politics to a degree.
-It is unclear when the Koinon began to meet at Paphos, though it certainly occurred by the end of the 4th century B.C.
-Despite this shift in locations, the old city maintained importance as the center for religious activity on Cyprus for centuries after, up until the end of the 4th century A.D., when the Roman emperor Theodosius I outlawed all pagan religions.
+The koinon was a confederation of the various Cypriot cities that maintained political and religious power over Cyprus.
+Acting as a representative body for all of Cyprus's cities, the koinon was likely founded at Palaiaphos because the Temple of Aphrodite located there hosted a number of religious festivities which attracted Cypriots from all corners of the island.
+By the end of the Roman period, the koinon had gained the power to mint its own coins, bestow honorary titles on important individuals (including erecting statues), determine games and other religious events, and even control politics to a degree.
+It is unclear when the koinon began to meet at Paphos, though it certainly occurred by the end of the 4th century BC.
+Despite this shift in locations, the old city maintained its importance as the center for religious activity on Cyprus for centuries after, up until the end of the 4th century AD, when Emperor Theodosius I outlawed all pagan religions.